josh9730/mops/README.md

 # Description

 Program to create, format, and push MOPs and Change Docs to Confluence, Jira, and gCal.
 The MOP/CD itself is written in the `mop.yaml` or `cd.yaml` file and formatted with Jinja.
-Managed by Poetry, YAML validation with Cerberus.
+Managed by Poetry, YAML validation with Pydantic.

 Only the `mop.yaml` or `cd.yaml` are editted during MOP/CD creation.
 No python or other languages are needed.
 See [HERE](https://www.w3schools.io/file/yaml-introduction/) for YAML tutorials.